dotnetricardo/GuardNullInterceptor/README.md

 # GuardNullInterceptor
-Interceptor for use with CodeCop (http://getcodecop.com) that validates if any non-optional method arguments are not null, or in case of strings also not empty
+Interceptor for use with CodeCop (http://getcodecop.com) that validates if any non-optional method arguments are not null, or in case of strings also not empty.